mfjoel01/Genomic-Data-Privacy-Simulation/README.md

 - `4_FederatedLearning/` – materials related to federated learning workflows.
 - `5_MethodComparison/` – notebooks and scripts comparing results across approaches.
 - `Scripts/` and `R/` – shared helper scripts and R utilities used throughout the project.
+- `R Libraries/` - installation location of needed R packages

 ## Data availability
 No datasets are hosted in this repository.
 To reproduce the simulations you will need to provide your own input data and configure paths accordingly.
 More information and download links for needed data can be found at the end.

 ## Quick start
 1. Clone the repository and create a working directory for intermediate outputs.
+2. Download the six needed data files.
-2. Configure environment variables (e.g., reference data paths) expected by the shell drivers in `Scripts/`.
+3. Configure environment variables (e.g., reference data paths) expected by the shell drivers in `Scripts/`.
 These scripts orchestrate the numbered stages and can be adapted to your local toolchain (R, HapGen2, etc.).
-3. Review the configuration files within each stage directory and update them to point to your local input data.
+4. Review the configuration files within each stage directory and update them to point to your local input data.

 ## How to run
-Review the numbered folders in order to understand the expected workflow—each stage contains notes or scripts that describe required dependencies.
+Review the numbered folders in order to understand the expected workflow.
+Each stage contains notes or scripts that describe required dependencies.
 After tailoring configuration variables to your environment:

 - To execute the full pipeline sequentially, use the consolidated driver: